Learning and Teaching

 TurnitinUK is a plagiarism detection and electronic assignment submission web-service that enables HE institutions to carry out a comparison of student's work against electronic sources.
 The service can be accessed via our Virtual Learning Environment (VLE), Moodle.
 Tutors can choose to use a Turnitin assignment type in place of Moodle's own assignment type.

 Mahara is the Institutions e-portfolio system that is primarily used for student assessments.
 An electronic portfolio, also known as an e-portfolio or digital portfolio, is a collection of electronic evidence assembled and managed by a user.
 Such electronic evidence may include inputted text, electronic files, images, video, audio, blog entries, and hyperlinks.
 Rather than submitting a Word document or PDF, student's can submit a single portfolio page or a collection of portfolio pages to a Moodle Assignment.

-Resources: Submitting a Mahara ePortfolio (PDF, 0.4MB)
+Resources: Submitting Mahara ePortfolio to Moodle

 Media Library - Submitting a Video Assignment

 Video assessments are becoming increasingly popular in Higher Education.
 The Media Library is designed to make it easy for staff and students to upload existing media content, and for these to be encoded for streaming delivery.
 Videos can be submitted directly to Moodle and are automatically held on the media library for assessment.

 Resources: Submitting video to Moodle

 WordPress is being used across the Institution for a range of assessments.
 The assessment type will determine the best way for the WordPress site to be submitted.
 For further information and guidance on using WordPress for assessment, please contact the TEL team: firstname.lastname@example.org